Brolock/OldOnes/README.md

 Related, The card being released from grab is handled in the BP_CardPlayerController.
 (The CardView somehow doesn't reliably catch when a mouse button is being released on it).

-Sometimes Cards don't turn up when being drawn TEMPORARY FIX: This has been temporarly fixed by forcing cards in hand to be face up
+Sometimes Cards don't turn up when being drawn TEMPORARY FIX: This has been temporarly fixed by forcing cards in hand to be face up (done with Tick)

 ===

-!!!
-Big optimization!!!
+Possible optimization
 When restarting the game the player UI the card views for them to be refiled later by the game instance.
 This could be optimized with more thinking of what cards and views can be kept.
 It goes similarly for the Enemy actors that could be kept in memory at the end of a fight to have just their skeleton changed and their stats reseted
-!!! !!!

 Size of 2DArtAssets:
 Cards are 1440x2560 with no border